-- 5.6 The following is likely to be required: - information requirements outlined in pre-application advice; - where layout is a Reserved Matter; an illustrative masterplan; - where scale and/or appearance is to be considered on proposals filling a gap between existing buildings, a street scene drawing(s), particularly where the development is visible from the public realm; - for developments including the construction of public and private spaces/property and where layout is not a Reserved Matter, a conveyancing plan showing land to be sold, land to be put forward for adoption (e.g. highways) and land to be transferred to a management company or trust (e.g. open spaces); - for major and minor developments, a planning statement; - for major developments, a statement of community involvement; - for major developments, a planning obligations statement; - for major developments, a topographical survey; - for major developments being delivered in phases, a phasing plan; - for major developments, a drawing schedule; - for major residential developments where layout is not a Reserved Matter, a housing accommodation schedule; - for major residential developments, a housing statement; - for major residential developments, a play and open space statement; - for development of 5 or more dwellings or 1,000 square metres or more of floorspace, a biodiversity impact assessment metric; - for main town centre uses not within a city centre, town centre, district centre or local centre, and which are not on sites specifically allocated for such uses, a retail sequential assessment; - for main town centre uses not within a city centre, town centre, district centre or local centre, not on sites specifically allocated for such uses, and over 900 sqm (gross) in the city centre or 350 sqm (gross) in all other cases, a retail impact assessment; - for major residential developments of 50 dwellings or more, and for all developments proposing C2 use floorspace, a health impact assessment; - for major development and for developments with significant demolition involved, a site waste management plan; - for development of 11 or more dwellings or 1,000 square metres or more of floorspace, an energy and climate statement; - for all proposals creating new premises, both commercial and residential, a sustainability statement; - for all proposals creating new premises, both commercial and residential, a digital connectivity statement. - 5.7 Depending on constraints affecting the site and having regard to whether any reserved matters are to be considered, any of the documents listed at paragraph 4.4 may be requested. - 5.8 The above documents are defined at Annex B where other documents are also defined, which, dependent upon the site and the nature of the proposals, may also be requested.
+- for major residential developments where layout is not a Reserved Matter, a housing accommodation schedule; - for major residential developments, a housing statement; - for major residential developments, a play and open space statement; - for development of 5 or more dwellings or 1,000 square metres or more of floorspace where the biodiversity gain condition does not apply, a biodiversity impact assessment metric; - for main town centre uses not within a city centre, town centre, district centre or local centre, and which are not on sites specifically allocated for such uses, a retail sequential assessment; - for main town centre uses not within a city centre, town centre, district centre or local centre, not on sites specifically allocated for such uses, and over 900 sqm (gross) in the city centre or 350 sqm (gross) in all other cases, a retail impact assessment; - for major residential developments of 50 dwellings or more, and for all developments proposing C2 use floorspace, a health impact assessment; - for major development and for developments with significant demolition involved, a site waste management plan; - for development of 11 or more dwellings or 1,000 square metres or more of floorspace, an energy and climate statement; - for all proposals creating new premises, both commercial and residential, a sustainability statement; - for all proposals creating new premises, both commercial and residential, a digital connectivity statement. - 5.7 Depending on constraints affecting the site and having regard to whether any reserved matters are to be considered, any of the documents listed at paragraph 4.4 may be requested. - 5.8 The above documents are defined at Annex B where other documents are also defined, which, dependent upon the site and the nature of the proposals, may also be requested.